-The rules on private pensions changed in 2015, and people over 55 now have greater access to their pension pots.
-But there are criminals that want to take advantage of this.
+People over 55 now have greater access to their pension pots.
+But there are criminals who want to take advantage of this.
 Here are some tips on how to keep your pension pot safe.

 How do I spot a pension scam?